opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/notification/adapters/blindata.md

 ## Overview

-The _Blindata Notification Microservice_ is a [_Notification Adapter_](../index.md), i.e. an implementation of a Notification service of the Utility Plane, that acts as a Notification handler for <a href="https://blindata.io/" target="_blank">Blindata:octicons-link-external-24:</a>.
-Blindata is a SAAS platform that leverages Data Governance and Compliance to empower Data Management projects.
+The _Blindata Notification Microservice_ is a [_Notification Adapter_](../index.md),
+(i.e. an implementation of the Notification service of the Utility Plane), that acts as a Notification handler for <a href="https://blindata.io/" target="_blank">Blindata:octicons-link-external-24:</a>.
+Blindata is a SaaS platform that leverages Data Governance and Compliance to empower Data Management projects.

 The main task of the adapter is receiving and handling _notifications_ from other ODM services, such as the [_Registry Server_](../../../product-plane/registry.md) and the [_DevOps Server_](../../../product-plane/devops.md).
 After the reception of a notification, it extracts the _event_ and, depending on the nature of the event, the microservice interacts with Blindata to create, update or remove objects.